zcash/zips/draft-zsf.md

 The state is a single 64 bit integer (representing units of `zatoshi`) at any given block height, ``H``, representing the Sustainability Fund balance at that height, ``H``.
 The `ZSF_BALANCE` can be calculated using the following formula:

 `ZsfBalanceAfter(height) = MAX_MONEY + sum_{h = 0}^{height} (ZsfDeposit(height) + Unclaimed(height) - BlockSubsidy(height))`
+where `Unclaimed(height)` is the portion of the block subsidy that is unclaimed for the block at the given height.

 The block at height `H` commits to `ZsfBalanceAfter(H)` as part of a new block commitment in the block header, at the end of the `hashBlockCommitments` chain in [ZIP-244](https://zips.z.cash/zip-0244#block-header-changes).

 TODO ZIP editors: consider introducing a chain state commitment hash tree.
-(When we get closer to the network upgrade, we will have a better idea what commitments that network upgrade needs.) where Unclaimed(height) is the portion of the block subsidy that is unclaimed for the block at the given height.
+(When we get closer to the network upgrade, we will have a better idea what commitments that network upgrade needs.)

 ## Deposits into the Sustainability Fund

-Sustainability fund deposits can be made via a new `zsfDeposit` field.
+Sustainability fund deposits can be made via the new `zsfDeposit` field.
 This can be done by:
 - ZEC fund holders, in non-coinbase transactions;
 - Zcash miners, in coinbase transactions.